menuicon

 Exam (1/3), Assignments (1/3), and Project (1/3).
 Attendance is essential.

-There will be assignments every one or two weeks.
+There will be in-class assignments every one or two weeks.
 The final assignment mark will be the mean of the individual assignment marks.

 Project